MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 After your AI Builder trial license expires, or if you exceed capacity:

-- Your models are not deleted.
+- Your models aren't deleted.

 - You have to [purchase AI Builder Add-On](administer-licensing.md#purchase-ai-builder-capacity) to continue using your AI models.

 - An administrator must [allocate AI Builder capacity](administer-licensing.md#allocate-capacity) to any environment where you want to use AI Builder.

-- You can't create or modify AI Builder models, and no new inference will be possible when the trial expires if you don't purchase a license.
+- You can't create or modify AI Builder models, and no new inference is possible when the trial expires if you don't purchase a license.

 - You can also extend your trial, but only for a limited number of times.